 In response to the COVID-19 pandemic, Hockey Ireland in conjunction with Sport Ireland (and Sport NI) have developed a "Return to Play Protocol" which may be found below.

-From Hockey Ireland (31st March 2021):
+From Hockey Ireland (11th August 2021)

 Sport Ireland have also developed an online course which may be found below.